willhallam-sn/monitoring-plugin-example/README.md

 #An example repo for maintaining ACC plugins

+#Disclaimer: the contents of this repository are unsupported and come with no express or implied warranty.

 ## plugin.json - configure plugin metadata
 ### Keys (\*=required)
 - \*pluginName - name to assign; best practice would be to match the git repo name, e.g. "monitoring-plugin-awscloud"